An Independent Measure of the Kinematic Dipole from SDSS: Estimator and method

 The mean values of the recovered velocity and direction from mocks differ slightly from the input; this difference, termed our recovery bias, depends on the relative positions of the mask and the CMB dipole direction.
 However, since this bias is small compared to the scatter (error bars), and we account for it by adjusting the dipole by the same amount observed in the mocks, our results are unlikely to be affected by this bias.
 The error bars, determined using the 16th and 84th percentiles, are represented by the shaded gray region in the top panel of Figure \ref{fig:EZmocks_LRG}.

 Next, we generate random number density maps with a clustering dipole signal, following the survey's redshift \( dN/dz \) and survey footprint masks, to demonstrate the effect of the clustering dipole on the redshift dipole.
-Specifically, we consider a clustering dipole of $D = 0.86 \times 10^{-2}$ in the direction $(l, b) = (217^\circ, +20^\circ)$, identified as the residual dipole after subtracting the kinematic dipole in NVSS and WISE samples \citep{Secrest:2022}.
+Specifically, we consider a clustering dipole of $D = 0.86 \times 10^{-2}$ in the direction $(l, b) = (217^\circ, +20^\circ)$, identified as the residual dipole after subtracting the kinematic dipole in NVSS and WISE samples \citep{Secrest:2022} \footnote{In mocks, the intrinsic dipole and clustering dipole are essentially the same, both referring to galaxy clustering.
+However, in the literature, ``clustering dipole" usually denotes the clustering expected from the $\Lambda$CDM, while ``intrinsic dipole" refers to any residuals after accounting for this expected clustering.}.
 Except, for the LOWZ dataset, this value is higher than expected under $\Lambda$CDM cosmology, see~\cite{Nadolny:2021}, Fig.~1.
 Note also that the expected shot noise dipole, given by $D^{\mathrm{(SN)}}=3\sqrt{f_{\rm sky}/N}$ which contributes to the clustering dipole is of the order of $(2$ -- $4)\times 10^{-3}$.
 Despite its large amplitude, we find that the clustering dipole has almost no effect on the redshift dipole, making this an independent test of the kinematic dipole.
 Our random number density mocks contain only a dipole signal and not higher-order clustering multipoles as per the $\Lambda$CDM power spectrum.
 However, since the clustering dipoles considered in this work dominate compared to other multipoles, the results are largely unaffected by the exclusion of higher multipoles.
 We use these mocks to demonstrate that even a significant clustering dipole does not affect the recovery of our local motion using the redshift dipole.
 The dipole recovery with the clustering dipole for the LRG sample is shown in Figure \ref{fig:NDD_LRG}.
 It is evident that the inclusion of the clustering dipole does not affect the recovery of our local motion with respect to the LSS.
 We obtain similar results with mocks for all other tracers studied in this work, including the BOSS MultiDark-Patchy mocks, which show comparable recovery patterns.